neldien/podcasts-list/README.md

 # Explanatory
 ### How I Built This With Guy Razz
+> <p> guy razz talks with founders of companies, movements, ideas. its great and humbling, and an amazing insight. and he ends each episode with the same question: is your success based on your skills/ability, or luck? most interesting question</p> p
 ### Planet Money
+> <p>econ for dummies, and the great things is that they go over recent events all the time (trade war anyone?) </p>
 ### Stuff You Should Know
+> <p> 2 guys just talking, and bringing in experts to talk about random things. josh and chuck are pretty funny. sometimes they get derailed, and it can get annoying, but i guess it has its appeal </p>
 ### Freakonomics Radio
+> <p> one of the authors of the freakanomics book, stephen dubner just tackles random/fun problems. similiar to planet money  </p>
 -----

 # Cooking
 ### The Splendid Table
+> <p> favorite food podcast. the recipes are like stories, literally leaves my mouth watering all the time. and some awesome tips </p>
 ### Cooking Issues
+> <p> talk show format, dave arnold is super informed about food science (both actual food and food tech). he takes questions from callers and answers them. reminds me off a cooking version of *Car Talk* </p>
 ### Bon Appetit Foodcast
+> <p> another talk show format, they talk to writers, cooks, randoms who care about food. the episodes arent all great, but there are some good ones! </p>

 -----